PAMM is a way for investors to put money to work by allocating a proportion of their account funds to other traders.

 How PAMM Works

 The way PAMM works is very straightforward.
 You decide how much you want to allocate, and to which traders.
 Once you’ve allocated that money, it’s added to the managing trader’s pot of capital.
-You’ll achieve the same profits – or bear the same losses as the trader – over the period you invest.
+You’ll achieve the same profits – or bear the same losses as the trader – over the period you invest, on a percentage basis.

 You don’t need to do anything else other than monitor what’s going on.